 Most dried spices (chilli, paprika, turmeric, etc) will keep for two years, but dried herbs generally don’t last as long.

 Olive and vegetable oils will also keep for around two years, if stored correctly.
-Make sure to keep the bottle away light as that can degrade the oil quicker.
+Make sure to keep the bottle away light as that can degrade the oil more quickly.

 One that might surprise you is bottled water, which will last this long if the bottle remains unopened.